aregtech/areg-sdk/docs/DEVELOP.md

 }
 ```

-For this particular project, there can be multiple instances of service client to start, because role is generated and it is unique.
-The application will work if client runs on other machine(s) within network where `mcrouter` is visible.
+For this particular project, there can be multiple instances of service clients to start, because the role is generated and it is unique.
+The application will work if a client runs on another machine(s) within the network connected to the `mcrouter`.

 ### Make a build

 The builds can be done with the help of MS Visual Studio, Eclipse and Makefile.
-We do not consider in details how to create Makefile or project files.
-But the developers should not forget to include all files in `common/src` in projects, link `00_generated` staticlibrary and `areg` library (shared or static).
+We do not consider in detail how to create Makefile or project files.
+But the developers should not forget to include all files in `common/src` in projects, link `00_generated` static library and `areg` library (shared or static).
 For details see appropriate file in [00_helloworld](./../examples/00_helloworld/) example.

 ## Contact us!